 Clarice: Austria’s got some unmissable cities and they’re very easy to visit from the resorts.
 Salzburg was our favourite.
-It’s very compact, with gardens, palaces, a cathedral and a lovely waterfront.
-It’s also the home of Mozart – you can go and visit his birthplace and the little hut where he wrote his masterworks.
+It’s the perfect place to explore on foot, with gardens, palaces, a cathedral and a lovely waterfront.
+It’s also the home of Mozart – you can go and visit his birthplace and the little hut where he wrote his masterpieces.
 And The Sound of Music was filmed there too.
 If you’re a fan, there’s a tour that’ll take you to all the famous scenes.

 There’s also a strong coffee culture in Austria.
 Coffee and cake in the afternoon is its own meal, so wherever you are, there’s always a café nearby where you can sit with a local sweet treat and watch the world go by.

-Ben: Find out what summer cards are available for your trip.
-Most resorts have them and some hotels give them to you for free when you stay with them.
+Ben: Check out what summer cards are available for the resort you’re interested in.
+Most places have them and some hotels give them to you for free when you stay with them.
 They’ll cover you for use of local transport and you’ll also get discounts on local attractions, so you can save your spending money.

-Put your best foot forward next summer and see Austria for yourself with Lakes & Mountains.
+Put your best foot forward next summer and see Austria for yourself with a Lakes & Mountains holiday.